 - Obesity: mothers who are overweight when they get pregnant are much more likely to get gestational diabetes.
 Similarly, if you put on too much extra weight during pregnancy you will be at increased risk for gestational diabetes.

 - History of Diabetes: pregnant mother with diabetes or with some history of diabetes in their family are much more likely to develop gestational diabetes during a pregnancy because they are predisposed to insulin disruption.

 As long as gestational diabetes is timely diagnosed, it can almost always be managed very effectively.
 Management will start with more frequent prenatal care visits in which the doctor will carefully monitor blood sugar levels.
 Pregnant mothers diagnosed with gestational diabetes are also prescribed insulin to help process the glucose in their blood stream.
 Lifestyle and dietary adjustments are also used to manage the condition.
 Pregnancy mothers with gestational diabetes are advised to follow a pregnancy-safe, low impact exercise routine.
-Dietary management of gestational diabetes requires consumption of less fatty foods and more fruits, vegetables and high fiber foods.
+Dietary management of gestational diabetes requires consumption of less fatty foods and more fruits, folic acid, vegetables and high fiber foods.